hack-parthsharma/GoogleDriveStreamProxy/README.md

 ## Requirements to script service install

 - VPS/DEDICATED clean with root password
-- SUBDOMAIN or DOMAIN pointed to ip of VPS
+- SUBDOMAIN or DOMAIN pointed to ip of Virtual Private Space.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.